 Wally was a good man.
 But really, what did we know.

 During our third and final summer on duty, our last summer before college, Matt and I got to know Villa Mae’s newest and most visible tenant.
 Wally was the complex’s very own meet and greet service, which annoyed some but was appreciated by most.
-Every morning he’d find his perch atop the stoop of Building D with his already lukewarm coffee, saluting those 8-5’ers with his famous “get paid” battle cry, and welcoming them home hours later while enjoying a Black & Mild, his favorite evening snack.
+Every morning he’d find his perch atop the stoop of Building D with his already lukewarm coffee, saluting those 8-5’ers with his famous “get paid” battle cry, and welcoming them home hours later while enjoying a Black & Mild, his favourite evening snack.

 Wally didn’t have a job, like the others.
 But he kept himself busy, and took great pride in his work, assuming the role of our boss.